 Guests are welcome to visit all parts of the property except the area to the right and back of the meditation hall, the accommodation area for the nuns’ community.
 Please try to maintain quiet as much as possible around the meditation hall itself and to the left of this, where retreat huts are situated.

-Free guided tours are available each Saturday at 11.15 and take about 1 hour.
-Because of covid restrictions we ask visitors to register through our online calendar – numbers will be limited.
+Free guided tours are available each Saturday at 10.45 and take about 1 hour.
+We ask visitors to register through our online calendar – numbers will be limited.

 To create and maintain an environment supportive of a spiritual life we request that all our guests follow some simple requirements to ensure a pleasant and harmonious stay.